Integrability in Perturbed Black Holes: Background Hidden Structures: Integrable structures in Cauchy slices

 This whole treatment is meant to settle the KdV symmetry within the BHPT framework (in Cauchy slices) as the integrable structure associated to the slow DoFs, which is the first step in the whole program described in the Introduction.
 Notice that the KdV symmetry seems to have a twofold structure which can be resumed with Eqs.~\eqref{kdv-hamiltonian-flow} and~\eqref{kdv-conformal-flow}, i.e.

-We are rewriting them together to highlight the fact that the fundamental structure responsible for both transformations (the conformal transformations and the KdV deformations) are the same and are given by the Magri bracket.
+We are rewriting them together to highlight the fact that the fundamental structure responsible for both transformations (the KdV deformations and the conformal transformations) are the same and are given by the Magri bracket.
 Indeed, this is no coincidence as we can consider the KdV deformations as a restricted family of infinitesimal conformal transformations, as in Eq.~\eqref{conformal-infinitesimal}, by taking

 With this choice, the infinitesimal conformal transformation of Eq.~\eqref{conformal-infinitesimal} becomes

 This is the nonlinear dispersive part of the KdV equation~\eqref{kdv-equation}, which can then be rewritten as